mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v6-x.md

 # Embedded Unicode fonts

-<p>The alternative (the default setup) uses TrueType Unicode fonts, and the only limitation of characters to display is determined by the font files themselves.</p>
+The alternative (the default setup) uses TrueType Unicode fonts, and the only limitation of characters to display is determined by the font files themselves.

 ## Subsetting fonts

-<p>Fonts with good coverage of all characters you may require can be very large.
-If you embed the whole font file in the PDF document, the file can become very large - especially if you use a number of fonts. mPDF can embed subsets of the fonts i.e. just including the characters used in the PDF document.</p>
+Fonts with good coverage of all characters you may require can be very large.
+If you embed the whole font file in the PDF document, the file can become very large - especially if you use a number of fonts. mPDF can embed subsets of the fonts i.e. just including the characters used in the PDF document.

-<p><i>Advantages of subsetting:</i> Manageable file size (typically between 20-200kB)</p>
+<i>Advantages of subsetting:</i> Manageable file size (typically between 20-200kB)

-<p><i>Disadvantages of subsetting:</i> Increase in processing time and memory usage (not always), as mPDF has to rebuild font files for each document.</p>
+<i>Disadvantages of subsetting:</i> Increase in processing time and memory usage (not always), as mPDF has to rebuild font files for each document.

-<p>By default, mPDF will embed subsets of fonts if less than 30% of the characters contained in the font are used in the document; otherwise it will embed the whole font file.
-You can override this by changing the configurable variable <code>$this-&gt;percentSubset</code></p>
+By default, mPDF will embed subsets of fonts if less than 30% of the characters contained in the font are used in the document; otherwise it will embed the whole font file.
+You can override this by changing the configurable variable <code>$this-&gt;percentSubset</code>

-<p>For backwards compatibility, you can use 's'&nbsp; in the initial parameter to override the <span class="filename">config.php</span> settings and force subsetting of all fonts e.g.</p>
+For backwards compatibility, you can use 's'&nbsp; in the initial parameter to override the <span class="filename">config.php</span> settings and force subsetting of all fonts e.g.

 {% highlight php %}
 <?php